• Account

 So, What Should You Do?

-My hope is that this post helped to give you some clarity around what the best fit for you is: freelancing, a niche blog, both, or neither.
+My hope is that this post helped to give you some clarity around whether your should start a niche site or freelancing business.
 You can probably tell, that I’m still a little biased towards freelancing as the best way to start.

 It’s the way I most consistently see success, and it’s what worked in my own life.